This article is intended to supplement and (not replace) the following articles with best practices and tips to improve upon your incident mapping:

 There is a two step process to adding mapping to Intterra:

 - Use the Add Layer

 Tool to add mapped feature to

 users.
 NOTE: Only the

 Attributes will need to be filled in by

 The list of Intterra incidents can get stale over time and can include incorrect or duplicate incident names if users are not careful to associate the name of each feature to an incident.

 It's a good practice for your organization to have a process in place for managing and deleting (archiving) non-active incidents.
 The Incidents Tool allows users to see and zoom to incident features by name.
-Users with management privileges can rename and delete (archive) incident names by selecting Manage Incidents.
+Users with management privileges can rename and delete (archive) all features associated to an incident by selecting Manage Incidents.